UC Santa Barbara students to hold graduation celebration in recreated Minecraft campus - KEYT | KCOY

 "The reason why we started building the campus was because that's what people really wanted to do to be productive," Neumann said.

-The virtual campus includeslandmarks like the UCen, Storke Tower and the university library.
-It is built at a scale of 1 block to 1 meter.
+The virtual campus includes landmarks like the UCen, Storke Tower and the university library.
+It is built at a scale of one block to one meter.

 "If you go on the server as a minecraft player, it kind of feels like you're actually walking on campus," Neumann said.
 "We actually implemented Gooogle Earth in order to not only get the accurate dimensions, but also figure out what the buildings look like."

-Other students went on campus to take pictures of the buildings to build different parts of the campus.
+Other students went on campus to take pictures of the buildings as they built different parts of the campus.

-UCSB student Troy Sambajon said he helped build the Arbor and Girvetz Hall.
+UCSB student Troy Sambajon said he helped build Arbor and Girvetz Halls.

 "I contributed around 3 hours.
 I did it because it was a fun way that my friends and I could hang out and do something together!"
 Sambajon said.

-Neusmann said 700 - 750 people unique players have logged onto the UCSB Minecraft server since it was created.
+Neumann said 700 to 750 people unique players have logged onto the UCSB Minecraft server since it was created.

 Students who created the campus decided to tag parrots as UCen birds in Minecraft.

-The virtual space could be used to hold events in the future, Newumann said.
-He hopes it will keep the campus community together since many classes will be held online during the fall quarter.
-He said he’s heard of prospective students using the map to familiarize themselves with the campus.
+The virtual space could be used to hold events in the future, Neumann said.
+He hopes it will keep the campus community together since many classes will be held online during the fall quarter as well.
+He said he’s even heard of prospective students using the map to familiarize themselves with the campus.

-He said they plan to recreate Isla Vista buildings after they are done with the campus.
-The UCSB/Isla Vista Community Minecraft Server now has 500 members on Facebook .
+Neumann said they plan to recreate Isla Vista buildings after they are done with the campus.
+The UCSB/Isla Vista Community Minecraft Server now has 500 members on Facebook.

+San Luis Obispo university Cal Poly also held a Minecraft graduation ceremony for engineering students and faculty at a recreated Spanos Stadium on June 13.

 Comments